Francke Foundations: 18th century

 In the 18th century, Francke Foundations started a publishing house, a book store, a printing office, a pharmacy and a Cabinet of Artefacts and Curiosities.
 Their revenues funded the Orphanage.
-In 1709 a timbered, three-storey house for orphan girls and a girls' school were established.
+In 1709 a timbered, three-storey house for orphan girls and a girls' school was established.
 In 1710, Francke built the English house for English and other foreign children living in Halle.
 In 1711 another building was built to house a dining hall and a huge and singing hall with a capacity of 2,000 persons.

 In 1711, Francke and Carl Hildebrand von Canstein established the Cansteinsche Bibelanstalt (Canstein Bible Institute), the oldest bible institute in Germany.
 Bibles were in the early 18th century extremely expensive.
-An invention in letter pressing, and with financial support byvon Canstein, allowed the institute to produce inexpensive Bibles in a large quantities.
+An invention in letter pressing, and with financial support by von Canstein, allowed the institute to produce inexpensive Bibles in a large quantities.
 Until the middle of the 20th century millions of Bibles had been published.

 In the following years a number of buildings were built, e.g. the long house (Langes Haus) in 1713, the largest high-timbered five- and six-storey building.
 It houses today a hall of residents (Evangelisches Konvikt) and a boarding school for students of the Latina.
 In the upper Lindenhof (linden yard), the Ökonomiegebäude was built in 1747–48 as an administration house.
 It is, since 1808 the base of the Stadtsingechor, the oldest boys' choir in central Germany.